tjmaynes/sample-csharp-app/README.md

-# Sample C\# Project
+# Test-driven ASP.NET Core

-> Building and deploying a shopping cart api using C#/ASP.NET and Kubernetes.
+> Building and deploying a shopping cart api using ASP.NET Core and Kubernetes.

 ## Requirements